zlwang-cs/zlwang-cs.github.io-archive/index.md

 Welcome!
 I am a Ph.D. student at [University of California, San Diego](https://ucsd.edu) advised by [Prof. Jingbo Shang](https://shangjingbo1226.github.io).

 My research focuses on Natural Language Processing and Data Mining.
-I am interested in leveraging rich information and releasing the potential in the multi-modality and pre-trained language models.
+I am interested in leveraging rich information and releasing the potential in the multi-modality and large language models.

 Currently, my major focus is about the Visually-rich Document Understanding.
 I would like to extract the essential information within the documents and, meanwhile, reduce the human efforts involved through weak, distant, or even no supervision.